sjproctor/learn-academy-assessments/Week-3-Assessment/interview-questions.md

-5. What is React.Fragment and why would you want to use it?
+5. What is React.Fragment (or <>) and why would you want to use it?

-  Your answer: The syntax for returning multiple JSX tags by wrapping them in a neutral outer tag, <> </> is a shorthand for React.Fragment that achieves the same result
+  Your answer: The syntax for returning multiple JSX tags by wrapping them in a neutral outer tag, <> </> is a shorthand for React.Fragment that achieves the same result, and it doesn't add any additional nodes to the HTML code

   Researched answer: